What is the location and importance of Rio de Janeiro?

 Rio is an essential centre for research due to the universities and research labs located in the city.
 The port is essential for the export of iron ore, sugar and coffee.
 The city is the second most important area for industry in the country.
 Some 5% of the country’s GDP is produced here.
 Finally, Brazil’s major entertainment and media organisations are in the city.

 Rio is also important at an international level.
 The city hosted the 2016 Olympic and Paralympic Games and, in 2014, was a host city for the World Cup.
 Tourists worldwide flock to Rio to see one of the most iconic landmarks, the Statue of Christ the Redeemer.
-They are also attracted by its beautiful beaches, landmarks such as Sugarloaf Mountain, festivals and architecture.
+Its beautiful beaches, landmarks such as Sugarloaf Mountain, festivals, and architecture attract tourists.

-It is also an international centre for finance and industry.
-In addition, it is a central international transport hub with three airports and five ports.
+It is also an international centre for finance and industry and a central international transport hub with three airports and five ports.